Adding SKU Items to Price Lists

 6. Click on the Category to highlight the column you want to add to the Cost Definitions.
 Then click on the Add Selected Categories button.
 This will move the Category to the Cost Definitions chart.

 1. Enter the price you want to charge the customer into the UnitRevenue field.
 Once entered click on the Save button in the upper right-hand corner of your screen.
+(If the save button is grayed out, ActionFlow autosaved.)

 There are other settings that you can change on the Cost Definitions Grid, which are described below: